5.000 LIVE PERFORMANCES A YEAR

 MARITIME CAPITAL OF THE WORLD

 Menon Economics ranks the 15 leading maritime capitals of the world in their bi-annual report.
-In 2015, Singapore is ranked as the leader, followed by Hamburg and Oslo.
+In 2017, Singapore is ranked as the leader, followed by Hamburg and Oslo.
+The the field of Maritime Technology, Oslo is ranked as number 1!

 There are three main reasons behind Oslo’s success in Menon’s rankings.